 Counselors at College of the Sequoias provide complete educational and career guidance services.
 They meet with students on an individual or small group basis for a range of purposes: interpreting assessment results, recommending further assessment/testing, determining specific courses for immediate and future registration, developing a Student Education Plan, identifying students’ concerns and making appropriate referrals for services, and supporting the progress and successful achievement of the student’s goal through follow-up services.
 Personal and social concerns are also addressed as they relate to college success.
 Students are encouraged to take advantage of these services offered at no cost.

 The purpose of counseling is to help students succeed in their studies through self-evaluation, decision making, careful planning, and commitment.
 Because accurate information is essential, our counselors are dedicated to ensuring that students receive current and correct information.
 This information is usually documented in a Student Education Plan which reflects the student’s current goal.
 Students wishing to change their goal should see a counselor to revise their Student Education Plan.

 Counselors are available during the day either by appointment, on a walk-in basis, and through online request.
 Evening counseling is available by appointment only.
 It is advised that students make appointments well in advance of registration periods because of the high demand for counseling.
 Walk-in students should be aware that they may have to wait to see an available counselor.

 Degree Works is web-based tool, accessible through Universal Login, which assists students and counselors in monitoring a student’s progress toward degree and certificate completion.
-All students will have access to the Degree Works icon within their Universal Login.
+All students have access to the Degree Works icon within their Universal Login.
 Counselors and other authorized staff have access to Degree Works for the purposes of supporting students’ progress through their academic career.